brocade/ansible/README.md

 Yang REST definition and details can be found in github.com/brocade/yang.

-However, in some instances, attribute values are modified for both to help with readability of playbooks.
+However, in some instances, attribute values are modified for both to maintain consistencies and to help with readability of playbooks.

 | Ansible module name | Attribute name | Value description |
 | --- | --- | --- |